beatrixwashere/jackalope/README.md

 **fixes:**
 - /fjump might not be fully accurate
 - fast forward has inconsistencies
+- holding the give up key should break out pause and replay mode
 - allow using the mod when online but only in a local level

 ---